-Opportunities Threats capacity.
-Collaboration with other agencies to develop shared ICT architectures, thereby leveraging costs.
-Potential to ICT security threats and provide support to other regulatory entities with regard to safeguarding of public ICT enablement and the automation of intelligent systems. information - vulnerability to cyber-terrorism Assist other regulators and Consumer Protection agencies ransomware. with the implementation of, and where relevant, integration of, case management and adjudication systems, thereby Barriers to user adoption of improving efficiency and overall service delivery. technology enabled processes. • Grow structure through a flexible combination of Reduced number of efficiency permanent and contingent employment. improvement opportunities as technology enhancements are successfully implemented.
-Adoption of enabling cognitive automation technologies Enhanced visibility and role differentiation through building High compliance costs ratio to relationships with other credit and consumer regulators / income as well as resource agencies. requirements.
-Stakeholder Focus on youth development and employment in reaction to alignment with the dti and Government objectives (i.e. increases in filing fees NDP) while containing costs. potential for it to be costly for consumers.
-Increased potential for Alternative Dispute Resolution including potential use of mediation as way of enabling Delays in implementation of full litigants to resolve differences.
-CMS.
-Opportunity to provide subsidies for filing costs on merit. • Shift in culture as a result of leadership changes Develop capacity of provincial courts.
-Decrease in employee morale Enhancements of Case Management System to allow and commitment as a result of intelligent access to information by Tribunal members low salary increases or a semi-artificial intelligence system for electronic retrieval of collective sense of relevant information based upon key meta tags. dissatisfaction Full utilisation of advanced financial system.
-Employees will not have all of the skills and competencies required for a future digitally Increase stakeholder and consumer awareness of the NCT's operations through introduction of electronic enabled world. education system.
-NCT not ready to take on Debt Engage with parliamentary stakeholders - build personal Intervention Applications relationships in their space (eg. meet with Portfolio virtue of insufficient funding to additional hire
+- Knowledge sharing with other national, regional and international consumer protection agencies. - Collaboration with other agencies to develop shared ICT architectures, thereby leveraging costs.
+Potential to provide support to other regulatory entities with regard to ICT enablement and the automation of intelligent systems. - Assist other regulators and Consumer Protection agencies with the implementation of, and where relevant, integration of, case management and adjudication systems, thereby improving efficiency and overall service delivery. - Grow structure through a flexible combination of permanent and contingent employment. - Adoption of enabling cognitive automation technologies - Enhanced visibility and role differentiation through building relationships with other credit and consumer regulators / agencies. - Focus on youth development and employment in alignment with the dtic and Government objectives (i.e. NDP) while containing costs. - Increased potential for Alternative Dispute Resolution including potential use of mediation as way of enabling litigants to resolve differences. - Opportunity to provide subsidies for filing costs on merit. - Develop capacity of provincial courts. - Enhancements of Case Management System to allow intelligent access to information by Tribunal members semi-artificial intelligence system for electronic retrieval of relevant information based upon key meta tags. - Full utilisation of advanced financial system. - Increase stakeholder and consumer awareness of the NCT's operations through introduction of electronic education system.